Blueberry Almond Flour Muffins

 My fiance loves breakfast for dinner, so I decided to make a savory pancake topped with sunny side up eggs to celebrate National Pancake Day!

-Krusteaz’s Buttermilk Pancake Mix makes this recipe a cinch to prepare!
+Krusteaz’s Buttermilk Pancake Mix makes this recipe for Cheesy Corn Pancakes with Eggs a cinch to prepare!
 Just add some additional ingredients and you have a delicious dinner ready in minutes!

 Ingredients (serves 2, multiply as needed):